 Perea, to the east of the Jordan River, had the city of Philadelphia.
 Phoenicia, located on the Mediterraen sea coast, contained Sidon, Tyre and Zarephath.
 Lastly Samaria, from where the Good Samaritan lived, had the cities of Aenon, Salim, Samaria, Scythopolis and Sychar.

 The general area of Israel is strategically situated between Egypt, Syria and Arabia.
 This location makes the region a major crossroad for religion, culture and commerce and has lent to its tumultuous history.
 The area, over the years, has been controlled by empires and powers like the Egyptians, Canaanites, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines, the Crusaders, Ottomans, the British Empire and others.

-Many of Jesus' miracles occurred in the Galilee region of Palestine.
+Many of Jesus' New Testament miracles occurred in the Galilee region of Israel.
 Close to half of his disciples lived in the area.
 About 60% of all the parables Jesus gave during his entire ministry were taught in Galilee.
 At least three-fourths or 75% of all of Christ's greatest miracles were performed in the Galilean area.
 Jesus also performed his very first public miracle in Cana.